Home > Insights > Publications > USCIS updates guidance on employment authorization for certain E and L nonimmigrant spouses

 Thompson Coburn's immigration team is available to assist clients with managing I-9 completion and recordkeeping requirements as part of our immigration advice and services offered to U.S. employers.

-Immigration attorneys Fatima Khan and Melinda Potmesil are members of Thompson Coburn's Human Resources practice group.
+Immigration attorney Fatima Khan is a member of Thompson Coburn's Human Resources practice group.
 Layla Husen is a member of Thompson Coburn's Business Litigation practice group.